Tarim River: Flora and fauna

 Vegetation in the Tarim Basin is mainly located along the river and its branches.
 There, at the edge of the sands, shrubs like vegetation and stunted trees, especially wormwood, are found.
 Tugay poplar forest grows in the Tarim River valley.
 Underbrush consists of willows, sea buckthorn, and dense growths of Indian hemp and Ural licorice.The river is rich in fish, and animal life on the river and the surrounding desert is varied.
 At the time of Sven Hedin's visit in 1899, tigers were still being hunted and trapped along the rivers of the region and near Lop Nur.
 The valley and lakes of the Tarim are a stopover for many migratory birds.

 The Tarim River is frequently diverted, the river has a large sediment content, and the erosion and deposition change frequently.
 The Tarim River Basin is a corridor-like distribution of the largest primitive Populus euphratica forest in the world.
 There are many sandy plants such as Haloxylon, licorice, tamarisk and camel thorn in the forest.
 Hundreds of wild animals such as Tarim red deer, wild Bactrian camels, goose-throated antelopes, whooper swans and egrets are raised.
 At present, the Populus euphratica forest belt in the lower reaches is disappearing continuously due to the cut-off of the Tarim River and the decrease of water volume.
-The Tarim River all flows through the desert area, and the riverbed is generally silt and sandy loam, which is easily washed away.
-The upper and middle reaches of the river bed are generally more than 1 km wide, the widest is nearly 4 km, and the downstream river bed is generally 200-300 meters wide.
+The Tarim River flows through the desert area, and the riverbed is generally silt and sandy loam, which is easily washed away.
+The upper and middle reaches of the river bed are generally more than 1 km wide, the widest is nearly 4 km, and the downstream river bed is generally 200–300 meters wide.
 The Tarim River is a primitive river with few dikes along the river, and it is allowed to overflow during flood periods.
-Wild plants grow densely in the floodplain area, mainly including Populus euphratica, red willows and various pastures.
+Wild plants grow densely in the floodplain area, including Populus euphratica, red willow (the local common name for various species of Tamarix), and various pastures.
 In the middle reaches of the river, the terrain is gentle and there are many depressions, the water flow is scattered, interspersed with each other, the water network is disordered, the meanders are developed, and the water and grass lakes are connected.